elephantscale/HI-labs/mr-billing-itemized/README.txt

 STEP 7)
 run mr again on this new data
-  $ hadoop jar a.jar  hi.mr.ItemizedBilling   billing/in   billing/out2
+  $ hadoop jar a.jar  hi.mr.ItemizedBilling   <your name>/billing/in   <your name>/billing/out2

 note 1 : we are supplying an input dir (not a single file) note 2 : specified a different output dir

 STEP 8)
-inpect the output (billing/out2  dir) from HDFS UI (see ../lab-notes.txt for detailed instructions)
+inpect the output (<your name>/billing/out2  dir) from HDFS UI (see ../lab-notes.txt for detailed instructions)

 STEP 9)